kirbysayshi/broad-phase-bng/README.md

 There is one more important thing to note regarding this article.
 There are two phases when attempting to update a game world: _detection_ of the collision, followed by the _response_, or the result of that collision (e.g. two balls bounce off of each other).
 This article will focus exclusively on the detection of a collision, not the response.

-## Our World
+## Our World and Demos

 The same basic setup will be used for each example of collision detection.
 We have a global namespace, `ro` (which is also the name of the basic engine), which will contain the following components:

-* ro.World: responsible for adding entities, stepping/updating, and tying everything together.
+* `ro.World`: responsible for adding entities, stepping/updating, and tying everything together.
-* ro.Entity: a single "thing" that will exist in our game.
+* `ro.Entity`: a single "thing" that will exist in our game.
 It has basic properties, like position, size, acceleration, and more.
-* ro.Screen: responsible for providing a drawing context and drawing management.
+* `ro.Screen`: responsible for providing a drawing context and drawing management.
 Simple boxes are all that will be needed to be drawn, but separating out drawing state from the state of the world itself is good practice.
-* ro.math: some common math utilities, like line intersection.
+* `ro.math`: some common math utilities, like line intersection.
-* ro.ov3: vector operations for generic objects with x/y properties
+* `ro.ov3`: vector operations for generic objects with x/y properties
-* ro.coltech: Short for "collision technique", this namespace will hold the constructors for our collision detection interface.
+* `ro.coltech`: Short for "collision technique", this namespace will hold the constructors for our collision detection interface.

-[jsfiddle][] will be used to sandbox the demos.
+[JSFiddle][] will be used to sandbox the demos.
 This means that the following will be valid for each demo:

 | variable path  | instance type | description |
 ---------------- | ------------- | -------------
-bng              | Object        | A namespace for our demo instances bng.world        | ro.World      | global reference to the world
+`bng`              | `Object`        | A namespace for our demo instances `bng.world`        | `ro.World`      | global reference to the world
-bng.world.screen | ro.Screen     | global reference to the screen
+`bng.world.screen` | `ro.Screen`     | global reference to the screen (canvas and canvas 2D context)
-ov3              | none          | references ro.ov3, for vector operations
+`ov3`              | `none`          | references ro.ov3, for vector operations

 The world also uses the following order for each step of the simulation: